Bendigo Botanic Gardens

 ASCO was trusted to fabricate and install shade elements as part of stage 2 of the Bendigo Botanic Gardens Master Plan development.

-ASCO’s OMEGA process was executed to ensure construction methodology was sympathetic with the completed gardens.
+ASCO’s Omega™ process was utilised to ensure construction methodology was sympathetic with the completed gardens.
 Care had to be taken not to damage edging, minimise impact on vegetation, irrigation, lawns and gravel paths.

 Want more information?
 You can read more about the ‘garden for the future’ here